AmusedDiffuser/Prompt-Craft/Pinokio_Intro.md

 # Virtual Computer

-### Pinokio is a ***virtual computer***.
+Pinokio is a ***virtual computer*** that runs in the browser.
+It has its own operating system which consists of:
+- file system
+- processor
+- memory
+- API

+It also has a scripting language that can automate any task on the computer.

+---

+### Pinokio can COMPLETELY AUTOMATE:
+- installation
+- deployment
+- operations

+### of ANY:
+- application
+- script
+- server

+with one click!
+This includes AI tools, web interfaces and libraries.
+Pinokio is the ultimate platform for building and running AI applications in the browser.

+---

-It has all the components of a traditional computer, except every component is written from scratch to facilitate the main goal, which is to build the ultimate application that can live.
+It has all the components of a traditional computer, except every component is written from scratch to facilitate the main goal, which is to build the ultimate application that can live and evolve autonomously.

 - **[File System](https://docs.pinokio.computer/fs/overview)**: Where and how Pinokio stores files.
 - **[Processor](https://docs.pinokio.computer/processor/overview)**: How Pinokio runs tasks.